Showing posts with label cover version. Show all posts

 An album or two later, Springsteen returned Kihn the favor by giving him another excellent certified rocker, "Rendevous," which later appeared on The Boss' Tracks compilation.

-When Kihn made a Long Island stop in the early 80's, I got a chance to not only see him but interview him as well for the alternative music magazine The Aquarian.
+When Kihn made a stop in the early 80's at My Father's Place in Roslyn, I got a chance to not only see him but interview him as well for the alternative music magazine The Aquarian.
 Kihn was no exceptional artist, nobody who was going to break sales or even be cited for being a heralded musical influence.
 He made it clear to me that he was just about making great rock music with a four-piece band, and cited some of his favorites such as The Byrds and Creedence Clearwater Revival.
-His club gig was exactly as you'd expect for a guy who was on the road perfecting his craft -- catchy songs, guitarist Dave Carpenter doing all the pyrotechnics, crack arrangements and just the sheer exhilaration of Kihn loving what he does.
+His club gig was exactly as you'd expect for a guy who was on the road perfecting his craft -- catchy songs, guitarist Dave Carpenter doing all the pyrotechnics, crack arrangements, and rowdying up the crowd, feeding off the sheer exhilaration of Kihn loving what he does.
+I'm still surprised his live shows didn't make him bigger than he was.